wp-plugins/postman-smtp/readme.txt

 1. Go to [Microsoft account Developer Center](https://account.live.com/developers/applications/index) and select 'Create application'.
 1. In the 'Application name' field enter 'Postman SMTP'.
 Select 'I accept.'
 1. Select 'API Settings' from under 'Settings'.
-1. In 'Redirect URL', enter the redirect URI given by Postman (either in the wizard, or the manual configuration page).
+1. In 'Redirect URL', enter the redirect URI given by Postman (either from the wizard, or from the manual configuration page).
 Select Save.
 1. Select 'App Settings' from under 'Settings'.
 1. Enter the Client ID and Client Secret displayed here into Postman's settings page.